 An agriscience career doesn't have to involve farming.
-According to the Ag Council, only ten percent of agriculture careers in the United States are farming related.
+In fact, according to the USDA, on-farm employment accounted for only 1.4 percent of U.S. employment in 2016.
 There are a number of different career fields available to individuals with agriscience degrees.

 Career Paths for Agriscience Majors

 While some students who graduate with an agriscience degree may end up doing some sort of outdoor farm related work, others will find they are attracted to different types of jobs that relate to agriculture and natural resources.
 Careers may involve working with farm safety, animals, environmental work, soil, biotechnology, and education.